Renewable Energy

 Ocean City, New Jersey

-Shooting Island is a wetland island providing protection to back-bay communities from flooding and storm surge.
-The island has been experiencing significant shoreline loss due to ongoing erosive processes and sea level rise—as well as damage from Hurricane Sandy—and needed to be restored.
+With New Jersey’s largest living shoreline at the time, the Shooting Island wetland provided protection to back-bay communities from flooding and storm surge.
+The island experienced significant shoreline loss due to ongoing erosive processes, sea level rise, and Hurricane Sandy damage and needed to be restored.

 Chesapeake Mid Bay Islands Engineering and Erosion Prediction Modeling Studies